mozilla/glean/docs/user/user/metrics/index.md

 * [Quantity](quantity.md): Used to record a single non-negative integer value.
 For example, the width of the display in pixels.

+* [Rate](rate.md): Used to record the rate something happens relative to some other thing.
+  For example, the number of HTTP connections that experienced an error relative to the number of total HTTP connections made.

 * [Custom Distribution](custom_distribution.md): Used to record the distribution of a value that needs fine-grained control of how the histogram buckets are computed.  **Custom distributions are only available for values that come from Gecko.**

 ## Labeled metrics